 The reaction was always the same, 100% of the time.
 I would say the word, “Zanzibar” and who ever I was talking to would breathe in, almost the same kind of breath you take when you set a perfect, fragrant dessert on the table.
 They would gasp, just slightly, and then, lean back and stare past the top of my head.
 “Zanzibar,” they would echo, “Zanzibar…” And they would drift in to silence while I watched them disappear into their own ideas of that place.

-It was the name of the place that made me want to go there in the first place.
+It was the name of the place that made me want to go there.
 Before I started to prepare for the trip, I knew nothing of Zanzibar, really, nothing.
 I’m not sure that I could have found it on a map if you’d asked me to.
 I’d have looked, I think, in the Persian Gulf, and been wrong.
 I’d have thought we were talking of Madagascar, another place with a name that makes my focus shift to that imaginary map where every place has a name that sounds like a mix of music and honey and red dirt.
 But it didn’t matter that I did not know the place, the name was enough to make me want to go there.
 Zanzibar!
 Of course I wanted to go.
 I had said it out loud.

 Timbuktu and Isfahan and Ulan Bator, the sound of those place names makes my brain itch and my wallet feel much too thin.
 I know that the Atacama is a high desert in South America, but that’s really all I know, that and that the name puts my less earthbound self into a rented jeep and drives me out into a night filled with wind and stars.
 Lhasa, just say the name, Lhasa, and there are butter tea lamps and political complications and a low vibrating chant, I can feel the sound of it just below my solar plexus, pulling me towards the Himalayas.